CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeAllMembers( documentURI:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response>
 ```

-Remove all the members of the document container specified.
+Remove all the member relations form the document container specified.

 *Parameters*

-- documentURI: URI of the document container where to remove the members.
+- documentURI: URI of the document container from where the members will be removed.
 - requestOptions

 ##### refresh